Today, the customer journey in the beauty industry becomes increasingly complicated as consumers are savvier and have higher expectations than before.

 As you can see, consumers don’t always buy on the first visit to a website.
 They now rely on brand awareness, research, and recommendations across multiple channels, before making a purchase.
 They also don’t necessarily engage with all the journey touchpoints offered them before finalizing their decision to buy.

-To keep up with changes in customer behaviors and maximize ongoing sales, brands should move from the traditional customer journey to the customer loyalty loop.
+To keep up with changes in customer behaviors and maximize ongoing sales, brands should move from the traditional customer journey marketing to the customer loyalty loop.

 In the book The Customer Loyalty Loop: The Science Behind Creating Great Experiences and Lasting Impressions, author Noah Fleming defined the customer loyalty loop as “an updated view of the traditional customer lifecycle model, applied to the entire customer experience and the individual customers within it.”
 Here is a good model of the customer loyalty loop: